eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 Any ranked system necessarily opens the door for the following kinds of objections by a losing candidate's supporters aimed at the winner

 1. A losing candidate was ranked first by more voters than the winner
-2. A losing candidate was ranked over the winner by a majority (This always occurs even in non-Approval Condorcet methods in the case of a cycle)
+2. A losing candidate was ranked over the winner by a majority (This occurs sometimes in RCV elections, like Alaska 2022, but even in non-Approval Condorcet methods as well in the case of a cycle)
 3. The winner was ranked last by more voters than a loser

 I make no claims that the above types of claims hold water or are meaningful metrics by which to measure a winner.
 But if the data is available, then voters will comb through it and see if they can make such claims.
 If they can, then they will.
 This damages the legitimacy of the winner, and thus the legitimacy of the government.